 To develop and test a general structure- and energy-based prediction approach for protease specificity, we curated benchmark sequence sets for five diverse proteases.
-Each of these exhibit diverse mechanisms of action, varied folds and biological functions - TEV Protease (cysteine proteases), HCV NS3/4A protease (serine proteases), Granzyme B (serine protease), HIV Protease-1 (aspartyl protease) and Matrix Metalloprotease -2 (Metalloprotease).
-The sequence sets were composed of cleaved and uncleaved sequences identified in experiments or generated by examining naturally occurring targets (and non-targets) of each protease (see Materials and Methods).
+Each of these exhibit diverse mechanisms of action, varied folds and biological functions - TEV Protease (cysteine proteases), HCV NS3 protease (serine proteases), Granzyme B (serine protease), HIV Protease-1 (aspartyl protease) and Matrix Metalloprotease -2 (Metalloprotease).
+The sequence sets were composed of cleaved and uncleaved sequences identified in experiments or generated by examining naturally occurring targets (and non-targets) of each protease (see Methods).
 We preferentially chose datasets in which cleaved and uncleaved sequences were identified in the same experiment.
-For HCV NS3/4A protease, HIV Protease 1 and Granzyme B, we were able to identify experiment-derived datasets (Shiryaev et al. 2012; Rögnvaldsson et al. 2009a; Barkan et al. 2010).
-For TEV protease and MMP2 protease, we were able to obtain experimentally cleaved datasets(Kostallas et al. 2011; Boulware et al. 2010; Ratnikov et al. 2014) but uncleaved sequences were not available.
-Therefore, we generated a synthetic dataset of uncleaved sequences using a two-residue protein walk approach, utilized in previous computational and experimental work (Shiryaev et al. 2012; Barkan et al. 2010).
+For HCV NS3/4 protease, HIV Protease 1 and Granzyme B, we were able to identify experiment-derived datasets^{36,41,42}.
+For TEV protease and MMP2 protease, we were able to obtain experimentally cleaved datasets43-45 but uncleaved sequences were not available.
+Therefore, we generated a synthetic dataset of uncleaved sequences using a two-residue protein walk approach, utilized in previous computational and experimental work^{36,41}.
 It is possible that these synthetically generated uncleaved sequences may include a small number of cleaved sequences.
-However, experimental results from Shiryaev et al (Shiryaev et al. 2012) suggest that misclassification of uncleaved sequences obtained using this approach is low.
+However, experimental results from Shiryaev et al41 suggest that misclassification of uncleaved sequences obtained using this approach is low.
 Therefore, in the absence of a directly experimentally determined uncleaved dataset for TEV protease and MMP2, we utilized this previously validated approach for uncleaved dataset creation.